prof-rossetti/georgetown-opim-557-201810/notes/visual-basic/variables.md

 # Variables

+> "an element, feature, or factor that is liable to vary or change."
+>
+> "math: a quantity that during a calculation is assumed to vary or be capable of varying in value."
+>
+> "computing: a data item that may take on more than one value during the runtime of a program."

 ## Declaration

 Visual Basic has traditionally been a "statically-typed" language, which means it requires the developer to declare which [type of data](datatypes.md) a variable will hold.
 In the current version it is not always necessary to declare variables to produce desired functionality.
 However, declaring variables is a best practice, at least for performance reasons.